-While video is a big selling point for the GH5, the camera can hold its own among other Micro Four Thirds shooters for photos.
-The five-axis image stabilization plays a role for both videos and photos, the autofocus is quick, and still photos are as fast as 9 fps with continuous autofocus or 12 fps with focus locked on the first frame.
-The GH5 also has several Panasonic-exclusive features, including 4K and 6K photo modes where you can choose the focal point later, merge several images together for a sharper shot, or shoot at 60 or 30 fps, respectively.
+While video is a big selling point for the GH5, the camera can hold its own among other Micro Four Thirds shooters for still photos.
+The 5-axis image stabilization plays a role for both videos and photos, the Depth from Defocus autofocus is very fast, and it shoots up to 9 fps with continuous autofocus or 12 fps with focus locked on the first frame.
+The GH5 also has several Panasonic-exclusive features, including 4K and 6K photo modes where you can choose the focus point after the shot, merge several images for a deeper depth of field, or shoot reduced-resolution still photos at 60 or 30 fps, respectively.

-Why should you buy this: A beginner-friendly camera with a not-so-bad price tag to boot.
+Why should you buy this: A beginner-friendly camera with a beginner-friendly price tag that doesn’t skimp on features.

-Who’s it for: First-time buyers jumping into mirrorless.
+Who’s it for: First-time buyers jumping into mirrorless cameras

 What is a mirrorless camera?

-A mirrorless camera is a type of camera that uses interchangeable lenses, also called (to a lesser extent) a Compact System Camera.
-It’s related to the digital single lens reflex (DSLR) camera, but do not confuse the two as the same.
-DSLRs use mirrors to reflect light from the lens to the optical viewfinder (OVF).
+A mirrorless camera is a type of camera that uses interchangeable lenses.
+It’s related to the digital single-lens reflex (DSLR) camera, but do not confuse the two as the same.
+A DSLR uses a mirror to reflect light from the lens to an optical viewfinder (OVF).
 When the shutter button is pressed, a mirror flips up to allow light to hit the sensor.

-Mirrorless cameras do away with the mirror system and OVF (hence the name), allowing for lighter and smaller designs (although professional models can be somewhat bulky and heavy).
-But like DSLRs, mirrroless cameras let you attach a variety of lenses and typically use larger sensors than point-and-shoot, fixed-lens cameras, which leads to superior image quality.
+Mirrorless cameras do away with the mirror system (hence the name) and instead use electronic viewfinders, or simply no viewfinder at all (as is the case with the E-PL9).
+This allows for lighter and smaller designs, but professional models can still be somewhat bulky and heavy.
+Like DSLRs, mirrorless cameras let you attach a variety of lenses and typically use larger sensors than point-and-shoot, which leads to superior image quality.